SpeedCodeOrg/LLM4PP/README.md

 * The client reads in source code which is currently defined in: `ParEval-PolyBench-Code-Opt/prompts/pareval_code_opt.json` for ParEval, under the field: `src_code`.
   * The source code for each problem is obtained by taking a combination of the prompt located in `ParEval/prompts/raw/` and the baseline code `baseline.hpp` located in `ParEval-PolyBench-Code-Opt/drivers/cpp/benchmarks`.
 * The client will then take in the optimized code provided by you, and save it in a format compatible with ParEval's benchmarking platform.
 * The client then runs the code in `ParEval/drivers` to obtain relevant information such as if the code compiled, if the code is correct, and the runtime of the code.
+The code is benchmarked using Nanobench, located [here](https://github.com/martinus/nanobench), to obtain stable and consistent results.

 Note: some changes to the source code, such as changing the names of structs and function names may cause the code to fail the ParEval benchmark.
 Refer to the `ParEval/drivers` directory to see how the benchmark is run.